jupyter-server/jupyter-scheduler/README.md

 ```

 #### execution_manager_class
-The fully classified classname to use for the execution manager.
-Execution manager is the module that is responsible for reading the input file, executing and writing the output.
-This provides control over using a custom execution engine without replacing the whole scheduler api.
-This class should extend from `jupyter_scheduler.executors.ExecutionManager` and implement the execute method.
-Default class is `jupyter_scheduler.executors.DefaultExecutionManager`.
+The fully classified classname to use for the execution manager, the module that is responsible for reading the input file, executing and writing the output.
+This option lets you specify a custom execution engine without replacing the whole scheduler API.
+This class should extend `jupyter_scheduler.executors.ExecutionManager` and implement the execute method.
+The default class is `jupyter_scheduler.executors.DefaultExecutionManager`.
 ```
 jupyter lab --SchedulerApp.execution_manager_class=jupyter_scheduler.executors.DefaultExecutionManager
 ```